LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 ### **Separate browser window flow**

-Web messaging behaves similarly to mobile app messaging, except for the fact that it runs on a browser.
-Web messaging can be displayed in an embedded window or opened in a separate browser window to interact with the visitor.
+Web Messaging behaves similarly to mobile app messaging, except for the fact that it runs on a browser.
+Web Messaging can be displayed in an embedded window or opened in a separate browser window to interact with the visitor.
 When the LiveEngage embedded window is set to separate browser mode, the authentication must take place using a page redirect flow.

 ### Authentication in embedded window vs. separate browser window